sunpy/sunpy/doc/source/guide/troubleshooting.rst

 ::

     rot_map = mymap.rotate(10)
-    /home/stuart/GitHub/sunpy/sunpy/map/map.py:829: Warning: The C extension sunpy.image.Crotate is not installed, falling back to the interpolation = 'spline' of order = 3 warnings.warn("The C extension sunpy.image.Crotate is not installed, falling back to the interpolation = 'spline' of order = 3" ,Warning)
+    sunpy/map/map.py:829: Warning: The C extension sunpy.image.Crotate is not installed, falling back to the interpolation='spline' of order=3 warnings.warn("The C extension sunpy.image.Crotate is not installed, falling back to the interpolation='spline' of order=3" ,Warning)

-What happens is because the C-API extension is not found the rotate() function defaults to the spline interpolation method of order 3 which is implemented in scipy.
+What happens is, because the C-API extension is not found, the rotate() function defaults to the spline interpolation method of order 3 which is implemented in scipy.

 To fix the C-API you should try and reinstall SunPy, if this still fails please